|Born||in Manhattan, New York City, New York, USA|

 Mini Bio (1)

-Lady Gaga, born Stefani Joanne Angelina Germanotta (born March 28 1986), is an American songwriter, singer, actress, philanthropist, dancer and fashion designer.
+Lady Gaga, born Stefani Joanne Angelina Germanotta, is an American songwriter, singer, actress, philanthropist, dancer and fashion designer.

-Gaga was born in Manhattan, New York, to Cynthia Louise (Bissett), a philanthropist and business executive, and Joseph Anthony Germanotta, Jr., an internet entrepreneur.
-Her father is of Italian descent, and her mother, who is from West Virginia, is of half Italian and half French-Canadian, English, German, and Scottish ancestry.
+Gaga was born on March 28, 1986 in Manhattan, New York City, to Cynthia Louise (Bissett), a philanthropist and business executive, and Joseph Anthony Germanotta, Jr., an internet entrepreneur.
+Her father is of Italian descent; and her mother, who is from West Virginia, is of half Italian and half French-Canadian, English, German, and Scottish ancestry.
 Gaga was able to sing and play the piano from a young age.
 She attended the Convent of the Sacred Heart from age 11 where was bullied for her appearance (she was small and plumper than other girls with large front teeth) and eccentric habits.

 By the age of 14, Gaga was performing at open mike nights in clubs and bars.
 By age 17, she had gained early admission to New York University's Tisch School of the Arts.
 In addition to sharpening her songwriting skills, she composed essays and analytical papers on art, religion, social issues and politics.
 At the age of 19 Gaga withdrew from her studies and moved out of her parents' home in order to pursue a musical career.
 During this time she started a band which began to gain local attention.